Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-Hulya Gurtuna over 2 years ago
+Hulya Gurtuna almost 3 years ago

 "School closures" is not a long-term, viable solution to problems the district is facing.
 The board should reject all such proposals -- they do nothing but contribute to the growing educational inequalities in the district.
 There are no good outcomes from school closures as recent history shows.
 Chicago school closures from a decade ago is evidence of all things wrong with school closures -- Oakland should learn from such examples and forge a different path for our city.
 It is egregious that a school board can entertain closing schools when its mandate is to educate its community.
 OUSD BOARD, be on the right side of history, do the right thing.
 NO SCHOOL CLOSURES: NOT NOW, NOT IN FUTURE.
 PERIOD.